-First Round Open Enrollment for the 24/25 school year opens on November 1st at 8am and closes on December 1st at 4:00pm.
+First Round Open Enrollment for the 24/25 school year is now open, it closes on December 1st at 4:00pm.
 Schools will extend offers of open enrollment based on space availability by December 8th.
 Parents can see offers in the EngagED Parent Portal on December 11th at 8:00 am and will have until December 18th at 4:00 pm, to log back in and accept any open enrollment offers.
-In the event you did not receive any offers during First Round, you will remain on a waitlist for Second Round of Open Enrollment, which opens on January 22rd at 8:00 am.
+In the event you did not receive any offers during the First Round, you will remain on a waitlist for Second Round of Open Enrollment, which opens on January 22nd at 8:00 am.

-Open Enrollment for the 23/24 school year is now closed.
+Open Enrollment for the 24/25 school year is now open.

 Challenge to Excellence Enrollment Process

 - Challenge to Excellence Charter School (C2E) utilizes the Douglas County School District Open Enrollment Tool.

 - Parents must complete Open Enrollment the year prior to the desired enrollment; for example, parents who want to enroll for the 2024-2025 school year must complete Open Enrollment during the 2023-2024 school year.